aseemraj/smart_console/README.md

 smart_console
 =============

-An easy to use console to perform simple tasks
+An easy to use console to perform simple tasks.
+Also works as a javaScript interpreter.

-Commands- To view commands and their usage, use help command.
+To view commands and their usage, use help command.